tb0hdan/DCNBot/README.md

     This command displays a formatted table of all nodes stored in the database.

     ```bash
-    python -m mtg.cli nodes
+    python -m dcnbot.cli.cli nodes
     ```

   * **Send a Broadcast Message**
     This sends a message to everyone on the mesh.
 The message appears to come from the gateway node itself.

     ```bash
-    python -m mtg.cli send This is a test broadcast from the command line.
+    python -m dcnbot.cli.cli send This is a test broadcast from the command line.
     ```

   * **Send a Direct Message (DM)**